 It appears nearly everyone walking this junkyard is Caucasian, everyone except for the author of this article (me) and a Guatemalan-American associate traveling with me.
 We have a dog with us, but even he’s white.
-We’re initially not sure what to make of this place, but then we notice that perhaps neither is the ‘posse’ (shout out Phil Jackson) walking ahead of us.
+We’re initially not sure what to make of this place, but then we notice that perhaps neither is the posse walking ahead of us.
 It’s their pause at one semblance of “junk” near the entrance that beckons our attention.
 Positioned up against a makeshift brick wall are a water fountain and toilet.
 Signs above the objects provide quick clarity for the group’s pause: the one hanging over the fountain has the words “Whites” inscribed on it, and another above the toilet reads “Colored.”

 After the 1965 Watts Rebellion leveled the predominantly Black community, Purifoy began amassing scraps from ruined buildings which he used to create pieces for the 66 Signs of Neon exhibit.
 Roughly 50 works of art made from debris and salvaged materials were he and a partner’s means of interpreting “the August event.”
-In the two decades that followed, Purifoy “dedicated himself to the found object, and to using art as a tool for social change.”
-And then came the desert.
+In the two decades that followed, Purifoy “dedicated himself to the found object art, and to using it as a tool for social change.”

 “I do not wish to be an artist, I only wish that art enables me to be.” – Noah Purifoy

 One of the reasons Purifoy is said to have relocated to the high desert was because no museums in LA would show his work.
 His solution?
 Building a museum of his own.
-Unlike other artists of a different hue, Purifoy had no money during the later years of his life, no galleries bank rolling projects, or assistants helping him create.
+Unlike other artists of a different hue, Purifoy had no money during the later years of his life, no galleries bankrolling projects, or assistants helping him create.
 Surviving on a meager social security check, he couldn’t afford living in LA, so in his 70s, he relocated to Joshua Tree.
 It was here that he connected with locals to source debris and other materials.